mixgreen/copycat/README.md

 DAX is a library that extends the capabilities of [ARTIQ](https://github.com/m-labs/artiq) while maintaining a vanilla ARTIQ experience.
-The goal of the project is to provide tools for system organization/abstraction and to improve usability by automating common functionality.
+The goal of the project is to provide a framework for modular system organization and to improve usability by automating common functionality.
+Users can implement their own system and components using the DAX framework and combine it with generic components and utilities provided by DAX.

 Supplementary communication tools for DAX are available in the [DAX comtools package](https://gitlab.com/duke-artiq/dax-comtools).